census-instrumentation/opencensus-specs/stats/DataAggregation.md

 * `Mean`: indicates that data collected and aggregated with this `Aggregation` will calculate the mean value.
 * `Distribution`: indicates that the desired `Aggregation` is a histogram distribution.
 A distribution `Aggregation` may contain a histogram of the values in the population.
-User can define the bucket boundaries for that histogram.
+User should define the bucket boundaries for that histogram.

 ## View